What is WiFi Networking?

 The WiFi range offered by the WiFi standards are theoretical; they are based on perfect conditions.
 In the real world, the range can be affected by building material, walls, and furniture.
 Therefore, oftentimes, the range of the router is not enough to cover your whole home.
 As a result, you could experience slow speeds and connectivity issues.

-Gadgets like range extenders and mesh networks can help extend the range of your WiFi connection.
+Gadgets like range extenders, mesh networks, and long-range antennas can help extend the range of your WiFi connection.
 Both have the option of being wired or wireless.

 Range extenders wirelessly connect to your router to access the internet.
 Once the connection has been established, it's recommended to place the extender close enough to the router for a reliable signal, but far enough away to where it can still reach the problem areas.
 The extender repeats the signal it’s receiving from the router.
 To do so, it creates its own network; it’s almost like having two routers in your home.
 The extender will have its own network name and password.
 When you’re walking around your home you will manually have to switch to the networks you are closest to.